Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-0Zv9Qjp2fHI.md

 # [September 15th, 2020 Livestream](../2020-09-15.md)
 ## Q&A: Are you planning on porting the game to PS4?
 https://www.youtube.com/watch?v=0Zv9Qjp2fHI
-This question was possibly duplicated with a more recent answer: [September 28th, 2021 Livestream Q&A: Do you think Satisfactory will come to Playstation or XBox?](./yt-AxoRJASWblg.md) [https://www.youtube.com/watch?v=AxoRJASWblg](https://www.youtube.com/watch?v=AxoRJASWblg)
+This question was possibly duplicated with a more recent answer: [November 2nd, 2021 Livestream Q&A: Console release?](./yt-XphmFYhaeHc.md) [https://www.youtube.com/watch?v=XphmFYhaeHc](https://www.youtube.com/watch?v=XphmFYhaeHc)

 ### Topics